w3c/ServiceWorker/explainer.md

 ## What's All This Then?

+Service Workers are being developed to answer frequent questions and concerns about the web platform, including:

+ * An inability to explain (in the [Extensible Web Manifesto](https://extensiblewebmanifesto.org/) sense) HTTP caching and high-level HTTP interactions like the HTML5 AppCache
+ * Difficulty in building offline-first web applications in a natural way
+ * The lack of a background excecution context which many proposed capabilities could make use of

+We also note that the long history of imperative-only solutions ([Google Gears, [Dojo Offline](http://www.sitepen.com/blog/category/dojo-offline/), and [HTML5 AppCache](http://alistapart.com/article/application-cache-is-a-douchebag)) have failed to deliver on their promise.
+Having failed serially in many of the same ways, the Service Worker effort has taken a different design approach.
+Instead of a declarative-only solution, we are designing a largely-imperative system that puts developers firmly in control.

 The ServiceWorker is like a [SharedWorker](https://html.spec.whatwg.org/multipage/workers.html#sharedworker) in that it:

-* runs in its own thread
+* Runs in its own thread
-* isn't tied to a particular page
+* Isn't tied to a particular page
-* has no DOM access
+* Has no DOM access

 Unlike a SharedWorker, it:

-* can run without any page at all
+* Can run without any page at all
-* can terminate when it isn't in use, and run again when needed
+* Can terminate when it isn't in use, and run again when needed
-* has a defined upgrade model
+* Has a defined upgrade model
-* is HTTPS only (more on that in a bit)
+* Is HTTPS only (more on that in a bit)

 We can use ServiceWorker: